gvwilson/fiction/santas/index.md

 "They have,"
 Santa Hood snapped.
-"We *really* need to get out of here."
+"We need to get out of here *right now*."

 Santa Hotep nodded.
 "This way."